 Call me a rebel but I like eating salad for breakfast.
 Spinach is the featured ingredient in this smoothie bowl because it is a champion at providing many vitamins and minerals including the following inflammation-fighters: vitamins K, A, C and B6.
-It’s also an excellent source of folate, magnesium, calcium and iron.
-I included vitamin C-rich strawberries to help with iron absorption.
+It’s also an excellent source of folate, magnesium, and calcium.
+I included vitamin C-rich strawberries to help with iron absorption (if you are trying to boost your iron intake, greens like kale and swiss chard may be more beneficial than spinach).
 Most uniquely, spinach contains various plant compounds including kaempferol, which has been shown to reduce the risk of cancer, and nitrates, which have been shown to decrease blood pressure.

 Avocado is the other green superfood featured in this breakfast bowl.
 A meta-analysis published earlier this year concluded that including avocado in our diets can assist in lowering total cholesterol, LDL cholesterol and triglyceride levels.
 Also, its omega-3 content can help lower inflammation.